ryanjl9/Side-Projects/README.md

 Side-Projects
 =============

-"SpanishStudy" - My project for helping me with spanish homework (Mac only)
+"SpanishStudy" - My project for helping me with spanish homework (Mac only executable)